geemus/notes/kindle/functional_training_and_beyond.md

 * cold exposure releases testosterone, raises metabolism, enhances thermoregulation, and provides "discomfort training"
 * "mammalian diving response" dousing the face with cold water lowers heart rate by 10-25 percent and increases blood flow to vital organs.
 * MovNat - physical competency based on locomotive skills of walking, running, balancing, crawling, jumping, climbing and swimming; and manipulative skills of lifting, carrying, throwing and catching, and the defensive skills of striking and grappling.
 Most important principles are practicality and adaptability.
+* Lungs can be specifically trained by breathing through a straw or using inspiratory muscle training (IMT).
+Training masks offer similar effects.

+* Slowcomotion - Strength at Every Angle - Slow and Mechanically DisAdvantaged Movement SAMDAM
+  * Roughly four categories: Ground, Bipedal, Climbing, and Manipulation
+  * By moving slowly through complex movements and at difficult angles you train weak points and learn to move powerfully from any position.
+  * Manipulation uses an external submaximal load, moved in graceful, controlled patterns while standing, squatting, or even sitting.
+  * Can mix in explosive plyometrics (from stronger more stable positions) to break up the slow cadence or even overcoming isometrics.
+  * Overcoming Gravity Isometrics - move to a position where you can't lift your body. ie one-handed pseudo planche push-up, or attempt to "squeeze" the ground like a pec fly.
+  * Helps train angles and positions many movements can't to round things out.

 * Natural human mobility - your freedom of movement (positions your can reach through your own strength and control).
 Gain comfort by training in different positions.
 May be best to reach positions as part of more complex movement patterns.
 Try to focus on stretches that don't incorporate external resistence.
 * passive stretching can be used while working or reading, ie the resting squat